Category: Cosmic Events Written by CrystalWind.ca

 The Leonid meteor shower will be active from November 6-30, producing its peak rate of meteors around November 17-18.

 Although only 10-15 meteors are created an hour, half of them leave a long-lasting trail across the sky.
-However on November 17, there will be a waning gibbous moon, making any kind of meteor difficult to watch.
+Leonids will peak during bad moon conditions and the moon will be 95% full on the night of Nov.
+16.

 The Leonid meteor storm on November 16, 1833, is assessed to have delivered up to 200,000 falling stars 60 minutes!

 November’s wonderful Leonid meteor shower happens every year around November 17 or 18, as our world crosses the orbital path of Comet 55P/Tempel-Tuttle.
 Like many comets, Tempel-Tuttle litters its orbit with bits of debris.
 It’s when this cometary debris enters Earth’s atmosphere and vaporizes that we see the Leonid meteor shower.

 In 2021, the peak of the shower is expected to be from midnight to dawn on Thursday, November 18.
 However, a waxing gibbous moon will light up the morning sky this year, to obtrude on this year’s Leonid meteor shower.
 In a dark sky, absent of moonlight, you can see up to 10 to 15 meteors per hour at its peak.

 When should you watch for Leonid meteors in 2021?
 Knowing what time to watch is easy.
 As with most meteor showers, the best time to watch the Leonids is usually between the hours of midnight and dawn.
 The expected peak morning is Thursday, November 18.
 That’s the morning (not the evening) of November 18. :)